albrodfer1/cks-exam/chops/chop.md

 ### KubeArmor

-- `container.apparmor.security.beta.kubernetes.io/hello: localhost/k8s-apparmor-example-deny-write`: Load app armor profile.
+- (DEPRECATED) `container.apparmor.security.beta.kubernetes.io/hello: localhost/k8s-apparmor-example-deny-write`: Load app armor profile.
 If not set, it doesn't work in the node.
 If set but deployed in a node with not that app armorprofile it fails with error `Error: failed to get container spec opts: failed to generate apparmor spec opts: apparmor profile not found k8s-apparmor-example-deny-write`

 ## Config file strucure (examples)